antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

    - Label each command with the DSL it was generated with.
    - Export to a JSON file and / or CSV file.
 2. Ingest the DSL commands data into a hash (dictionary or association.)
-3. Do basic data analysis
+3. Do basic data analysis.
-   - Summarize the textual data.
+   - Summarize the textual data
-   - Split the commands into words.
+   - Split the commands into words
-   - Remove stop words, random words, words with (too many) special symbols.
+   - Remove stop words, random words, words with (too many) special symbols
-   - Find, summarize, and display word frequencies.
+   - Find, summarize, and display word frequencies
 4. Split the data into training and testing parts.
    - Do stratified splitting, per label.
 5. Turn each command into a trie phrase: